Eroor402/SentimentAnalysisStreamlitApp/README.md

 **SENTIMENT ANALYSIS WEB APP**

-A user-friendly Streamlit web application that performs sentiment analysis on text input using a trained machine learning model.
+This Streamlit-based web application performs sentiment analysis on product reviews.
+Users can input review text, and the app predicts whether the sentiment is positive or negative, using a trained Naive Bayes classifier.
+The model was built using TF-IDF vectorization and trained on a labeled dataset of customer reviews, optimized for accuracy and clarity.
+The app is designed to be simple, fast, and accessible—ideal for showcasing how machine learning can be applied to real-world consumer feedback.

 **_Model Training & Preprocessing_**